-During the austral Winter, in August, observation-based estimates show a maximum of outgassing, roughly $-0.03 \,\mathrm{mol}\,\mathrm{C}\,\mathrm{m}^{-2}\,\mathrm{month}^{-1}$ (Fig. 7a, black line).
+During the austral Winter, in August, observations observation-based estimates show a maximum of outgassing, roughly $-0.03 \text{ mol C m}^{-2} \text{ month}^{-1}$ (Fig. 6a7a, black line).
 G1 models simulate the same mechanism at this period but the maximum of outgassing is reached earlier in May-June instead of August.
-Concurrently, G1 models simulate a minimum of NPP at this time, pushing up the $p\mathrm{CO}2$ at the surface.
-Thus, the SO turns into a source of CO_2 for the atmosphere despite the SST anomaly of about $-0.6\,^{\circ}\mathrm{C}$ which would tend to push in the opposite direction.
-The same shift appears for G2 models but for an opposite CO_2 flux seasonal cycle, with a maximum of uptake in May of nearly $0.10 \,\mathrm{mol}\,\mathrm{C}\,\mathrm{m}^{-2}\,\mathrm{month}^{-1}$.
-The NPP is twice as strong in May-June for the G2 models than for the G1 models at $1.5 \,\mathrm{vs.}\,0.6\,\mathrm{g}\,\mathrm{C}\,\mathrm{m}^{-2}\,\mathrm{month}^{-1}$, respectively.
-This, in addition to a stronger magnitude of SST anomaly, leads to a CO_2 uptake in April-June being projected by the G2 models as depicted in Fig. 7a (blue line).
+Concurrently, G1 models simulate a minimum of NPP at this time, pushing up the $p\text{CO}2$ at the surface.
+Thus, the SO turns into a source of CO_2 for the atmosphere despite the SST anomaly of about $-0.6\,^{\circ}\text{C}$ which would tend to push in the opposite direction.
+The same shift appears for G2 models but for an opposite CO_2 flux seasonal cycle, with a maximum of uptake in May of nearly $-0.10 \text{ mol C m}^{-2} \text{ month}^{-1}$.
+The NPP is twice as strong in May-June for the G2 models than for the G1 models at 1.5 vs. $0.6\,\text{g C m}^{-2} \text{ month}^{-1}$, respectively.
+This, in addition to a stronger magnitude of SST anomaly, leads to a CO_2 uptake in April-June being projected by the G2 models as depicted in Fig. 6a-7a (blue line).

-Figure 8 illustrates the mean spatial variation in CO2 uptake for each season from Landschützer et al. (2014) and as simulated by the G1 and G2 models during the contemporary period.
-In the G1 models, the too-strong seasonal cycle as compared to the observation-based estimates occurs throughout most parts of the SO, especially during October-December and January-March with considerably stronger carbon sinks found in south of the circumpolar current.
+Figure 7-8 illustrates the mean spatial variation in CO2 uptake for each season from the observations Landschützer et al. (2014) and as simulated by the G1 and G2 models during the contemporary period.
+In the G1 models, the too-strong seasonal cycle as compared to the observations observation-based estimates occurs throughout most parts of the SO, especially during October-December and January-March with considerably stronger carbon sinks found in south of the circumpolar current.
 Between 50 and 60° S, the outgassing in G1 models is noticeably stronger during April-June and July-September.
-In the G2 models, the largest source of bias during October-December and January-March when compared to the Landschützer et al. (2014) estimates is found in the Atlantic and Indian sectors of the SO where the models simulate a relatively uniformly strong outgassing.
+In the G2 models, the largest source of bias during October-December and January-March when compared to the observations Landschützer et al. (2014) estimates is found in the Atlantic and Indian sectors of the SO where the models simulate a relatively uniformly strong outgassing.

-Future period simulations (Fig. 7, right panels) show that the seasonal phase in the carbon flux will be relatively similar, but the amplitude will grow considerably as compared, to the current seasonality.
+Future period simulations (Fig. 67, right panels) show that the seasonal phase in the carbon flux will be relatively similar, but the amplitude will grow considerably as compared, to the current seasonality.
 The distinctions in NPP and SST seasonal cycle between G1 and G2 models are also maintained.
 Therefore, the bias in the present day seasonal phase of CO2 fluxes is projected to persist toward the end of the 21st century.
 We note that there is a one month shift of simulated SST anomaly seasonal cycle where maximum of SST anomaly appears in March instead of February.